angular/in-memory-web-api/README.md

 <a id="commands"></a>
 ## Commands

-The in-memory web api service accepts "commands" that can, for example, reconfigure the service and reset the database.
+The client may issue a command request to get configuration state from the in-memory web api service, reconfigure it, or reset the in-memory database.

 When the last segment of the _api base path_ is "commands", the `collectionName` is treated as the _command_.